 Our teachers study in the Iyengar system of hatha yoga and provide expertise and a supportive environment for our students.
 We are committed to continuing personal study, practice and studentship with Senior Certified Iyengar yoga teachers.

-Denise Baker Denise Baker is a Certified Iyengar Yoga Teacher and also a 200 hour Registered Yoga Teacher.
+Denise Baker Denise Baker is a Certified Iyengar Yoga Teacher and co-owner of The Yoga Studio.
 She became a student of yoga in 2007 after experiencing the healing effects yoga provided after life changing events.
 Personal growth and development of a home practice inspired her to teach yoga to others.
 Denise continues her studies regularly with Senior Certified Iyengar teachers Sue Salaniuk and Mary Reilly.
 She is also an attorney with the law firm of Muller, Myers & Farran, P.C.

 Deb Weiss-Gelmi is a Certified Iyengar Yoga Teacher (CIYT) who has great respect for the rich teaching lineage of the method.
 She finds it deeply rewarding to guide her students from their first experiences with yoga through a deeper understanding of yoga and themselves.
 As a former kindergarten teacher, Deb founded and teaches Sing Song Yoga®, a kids’ musical yoga program in which song lyrics instruct children how to get into the poses.
 She teaches Sing Song Yoga® through The Yoga Studio as well as offers a kids’ yoga teacher training.
 For more information visit www.singsongyoga.com